-- 1) An illustrated talk about a chosen "bug."
+- An illustrated talk about a chosen "bug."
 The chosen bug can be a type of "true bug," another type of insect, or a non-insect arthropod.
 The illustrated talk must show how the participant has identified the creature chosen as well as an understanding of how it lives and interacts with people or the environment.
-Time constraints: Junior Members, 2-5 minutes; Senior Members, 5-8 minutes. - 2) Participants must include with their talk an actual example specimen of the chosen "bug" pinned to specifications found in publication MP83 "Making an Insect Collection," or the subject specimen can be displayed in a properly labeled vial of alcohol (this option is proper for most non-insect arthropods and for small soft-bodied insects).
+Time constraints: Junior Members, 2-5 minutes; Senior Members, 5-8 minutes. - 2) Participants may include with their talk an actual example specimen, live or preserved, but this is no longer a requirement for this contest.